Myrmidonut/dungeon/README.md

   - encounter
     - monsters
       - elite
+        - equal power to player
+        - barely beat the monster, maybe using one potion
       - normal
+        - half power of player
+        - should be easy to beat
     - treasure chest
       - loot
       - monster chest
+        - normal
+        - 10% elite

 - tech
   - express?